jbktouch/taxi-1/README.md

 ## How

 Integrating Taxi into your TravisCI workflow is simple if you know all the right tricks.
 You probably don't.
+There is a tool at `contrib/certificate_authority.sh` which will generate your certificate authority, docker server keys, and client keys.
+It will also generate a userdata script for a CoreOS node to run as your remote.

 Here is what your .travis.yml might look like:

 ```yaml
 env: